Woon-2/cpp-smart-pointer-type-trait/README.md

 You can find inheritance and you won't have trouble with const, volatile keywords.

 Type traits are generally used for static assertions and static polymorphism.
 (C++ 17 if constexpr)
-However, the standard library's type traits do not support smart pointers, and do not support inheritance.
+However, the standard library's type traits do not support smart pointers, and do not find inheritance.
 This is why smart pointer type traits made.

 # Release Note